Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 sudo update-grub && reboot
 ```

-8. Do the same steps 1--7 for both servers.

-9. When systems are rebooted, check the kernel version, type `uname -r` in the command-line.
+8. When system is rebooted, check the kernel version, type `uname -r` in the command-line.
 It should be `5.4.43-sigcomm21`.

 ### Install Perf